 Whenever possible:

-A well-rested parent is better able to care for a newborn.
+A well-rested parent is better prepared to care for a newborn.

 When Will My Baby Sleep Through the Night?